hbctraining/DGE_workshop/lessons/05_DEG_LRT.md

 ***

-## Exporting significant gene lists

-The next step in our workflow is interpretation of gene lists using various tools for functional analysis.
-Depending on the tool you choose to use downstream, you will require different information from the results table as input.
-To be safe it is wise to keep atleast one copy of the full results table with relevant information.

-Let's use the `write.table()` function to write the ordered results to file:

-	### Write sorted results to file
-	write.table(res_tableOE_sorted, file="results/results_OE_sortedPval.txt", sep="\t", quote=F, col.names=NA)

-	write.table(res_tableKD_sorted, file="results/results_KD_sortedPval.txt", sep="\t", quote=F, col.names=NA)

-One of the tools we will be using for functional analysis (gProfiler) will require only the gene names of the significant genes, but ordered by adjusted p-value.
-These lists we had created above for visualization.

-To write these lists to file we will use the `write()` function which will write the contents to file on single line, or if `ncol` is specified, into a certain number of columns:

-	### Write genes to file
-	write(sigOE, file="results/Mov10_oe_logFC_1_pVal_0.05.txt", ncol=1)
-	write(sigKD, file="results/Mov10_kd_logFC_1_pVal_0.05.txt", ncol=1)

-## Saving the project

-Now we are set up for functional analysis of our gene lists.
-Make sure you save your R session as you quit RStudio to your DEanalysis project, so you don't lose all your work from this DE analysis module!

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*